-Now as the youths, returning o'er the plain, Approached the lonely margin of the main, First, with attention roused, Arion eyed The graceful lover, formed in nature's pride.
-His frame the happiest symmetry displayed; And locks of waving gold his neck arrayed.
-In every look the Paphian graces shine, Soft-breathing o'er his check their bloom divine.
-With lightened heart he smiled serenely gay, Like young Adonis, or the Son of May.
-Not Cytherea from a fairer swain Received her apple on the Trojan plain!
+Now as the youths, returning o'er the plain, Approach'd the lonely margin of the main, First, with attention rous'd, Arion ey'd The graceful lover, form'd in Nature's pride.

+His frame the happiest symmetry display'd; And locks of waving gold his neck array'd, In every look the Paphian graces shine, Soft-breathing o'er his check their bloom divine.
+With lighterd heart he smill descenely gay, Like young Adonis or the Son of May.
+Not Cytherea from a fairer swain Receiv'd her apple on the Trojan plain!

-The sun's bright orb, declining all serene, Now glanced obliquely o'er the woodland scene, Creation smiles around; on every spray.
-The warbling birds exalt their evening lay.
-Blithe skipping o'er yon hill, the fleecy train Join the deep chorus of the lowing plain: The golden lime and orange there were seen, On fragrant branches of perpetual green.
+The Sun's bright orb, declining all serene, Now glanc'd obliquely o'er the woodland scene : Creation smiles around; on every spray The warbling birds exalt their evening lay.
+Blithe skipping o'er yon hill, the fleecy train Join the deep chorus of the lowing plain : The golden lime and orange there were seen, On fragrant branches of perpetual green.
 The crystal streams, that velvet meadows lave, To the green ocean roll with chiding wave.
-The glassy ocean hushed forgets to roar, But trembling murmurs on the sandy shore : And lo! his surface, lovely to behold, Glows in the west, a sea of living gold!
+The glassy ocean hush'd, forgets to roar, But trembling murmurs on the sandy shore: And lo! his surface, lovely to behold, Glows in the west a sea of living gold!
 While, all above, a thousand liveries gay The skies with pomp ineffable array.
-Arabian sweets perfume the happy plains: Above, beneath, around, enchantment reigns !
-While yet the shades, on Time's eternal scale, With long vibration deepen o'er the vale: While yet the songsters of the vocal grove.
-With dying numbers tune the soul to love: With joyful eyes th' attentive master sees Th' auspicious omens of an eastern breeze .--Now radiant Vesper leads the starry train, And Night slow draws her veil o'er land and main, Round the charged bowl the sailors form a ring; By turns recount the wond'rous tale, or sing, As love, or battle, hardships of the main, Or genial wine, awake the homely strain: Then some the watch of night alternate keep, The rest lie buried in oblivious sleep.
+Arabian sweets perfume the happy plains; Above, beneath, around enchantment reigns !
+While yet the shades, on Time's eternal scale, With long vibration deepen o'er the vale; While yet the songsters of the vocal grove With dying numbers tune the soul to love;

+With joyful eyes th' attentive master sees Th' auspicious omens of an eastern breeze.-

+Now radiant Vesper leads the starry train,

+And Night slow draws her veil o'er land and main.

+Round the charg'd bowl the sailors form a ring,

+By turns recount the wonderous tale, or sing;

+As love or battle, hardships of the main,

+Or genial wine, awake the homely strain:

+Then some the watch of night alternate keep,

+The rest lie buried in oblivious sleep.